Skip to Main Content

 If you specifically want to find journals relevant to RT, this is the tab for you!

-Click on the links below to see other BCIT journal titles in:
+Click on the links below to see other BCIT journal titles in the following areas:

 Journals contain collections of articles and are generally published on a regular basis (e.g. issues are released monthly, bi-monthly, quarterly etc.).
 They can be found via Library databases.